jumpnow/jumpnowtek-site/_posts/2014-02-28-Wandboard-Systems-with-Yocto.md

 U-boot should detect the correct **dtb** to load when it boots the kernel.

 In order to run an unmodified mainline u-boot a **boot.scr** is required.
 You can find a simple example in `meta-wandboard/recipes-bsp/u-boot-scr/`.
+This gets built and installed by default in the **console-image** described below.

 ### Ubuntu Setup